Motiejus/motiejus.github.com/_posts/2012-06-26-erlang-behaviours-in-lua.markdown

 ...
 {% endhighlight %}

-You will be able to start and call the gen_server as like any other one:
+You will be able to start and call this gen_server normally:

 {% highlight erlang %}
 {ok, BeerServer} = gen_server:start_link(beer_server, [100], []),